Testathon Privacy & Personal Data Protection Policy

 International Transfers of Personal Information

-Information we collect from you will be processed in EEA and could be processed outside EEA, depending on the purpose of processing.
+Information we collect from you will be processed mainly in EEA, and UK, but could be processed outside EEA and UK, depending on the purpose of processing.
 Whenever Personal Data is transferred outside the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 - We will only transfer Personal Data to countries that have been deemed to provide an adequate level of protection for Personal Data by the European Commission.